 A brand campaign mood board should include atmosphere references, composition references, and material or detail references.
 Together those three layers show what the world feels like, how it is framed, and what specific signals make it believable.

 Yes, Milanote works well for collecting and arranging references, especially in early visual exploration.
 Storyflow is better for this workflow when you want the AI to read the whole board and the written rationale at the same time.
 That shared context makes the analysis and revision steps more grounded.
+The honest trade-off: if you only need a fast image wall with polished export presets and no AI, a dedicated board tool like Milanote or Pinterest is simpler, and Storyflow is cloud-only with no local-first option, so privacy-sensitive teams should weigh that first.

 The best AI mood board tool in 2026 is the one that can see both your visual references and your written direction together.
 Storyflow is strong here because the AI assistant works from the current board and any documents you @-mention in the same project.
 General chat tools can help with prompts, but they do not hold the visual context nearly as well.